Liisa A.M. Galea

 Dr. Liisa Galea is a Professor in the Department of Psychology and a member of the Centre for Brain Health at the University of British Columbia (UBC).
-She is also Director of the Graduate Program in Neuroscience and a Scientific Advisor at Women’s Health Research Institute at UBC.
+She is also Health Advisor to VPRI, Lead of the Women’s Health Research Cluster and a Scientific Advisor for the Women’s Health Research Institute.
 Her research investigates how sex hormones influence brain health and disease in both females and males.
 The main goal of her research is to improve brain health for women and men by examining the influence of sex and sex hormones on normal and diseased brain states such as depression and Alzheimer’s disease.

 Research interests include sex and sex hormone influence on brain health (cognitive and emotional); Estrogens impact on neuroplasticity and resilience to stress; neuropsychiatric and neurodegenerative disorders; postpartum depression, short and long-term impact of reproductive experience (motherhood) on the brain; impact of sex hormones across the lifespan.

 Yagi, S., Galea, L.A.M. (in press).
 Sex Differences in Hippocampal Cognition and Neurogenesis.
 Neuropsychopharmacology.